Healing is often described as progress. Moving forward, fixing what is broken, resolving the past. Neuroscience tells a quieter, more precise story.

 Healing is not about staying with pain, nor escaping it.
 It is about learning the rhythm that allows the nervous system to integrate experience safely.

-This conscious dance — between association and disassociation — is not something to master.
-It is something to remember.
+This conscious dance between association and dissociation is not something to master.